What Ski Boot Size Do You Need?

 The UK size 8 lesson

-When he was learning, one of his tutors gave him a strange task: draw around the feet of people who all claimed to be a UK size 8.
+One of our tutors once asked me to draw around the feet of people who all claimed to be a UK size 8.

-By the end of the first year, the reason was obvious.
+By the end of the year, the reason was obvious.

 Among people all calling themselves the same shoe size, there was around 5 cm of difference between the smallest foot and the largest.